-- Criterion 12: optimisation of existing management of type 2 diabetes.
+- Criterion 12: optimization of existing management of type 2 diabetes.
 A report by the National Audit Office (NAO) gives details of shortcomings.

-- Criterion 13: evidence of benefit from high-quality randomised controlled trials is lacking.
+- Criterion 13: evidence of benefit from high-quality randomized controlled trials is lacking.
 The Ely and ADDITION trials are reviewed in detail.

 The reviewers also considered that Criteria 18 (staffing and facilities) and 19 (consider other options, including prevention) have not been met.

 Screening tests may be more effective when used selectively, guided by risk factors such as age, ethnicity and cardiovascular risk profile.
 However there remain important issues in how the various tests perform (HbA1c, oral glucose tolerance test or OGTT), in different populations and even between different labs.